Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Introduction

-In this work, we quantify the effects of laser phase noise on a many-body spin systems as realized in tweezer arrays.
-The adiabatic preparation of many-body ground states provides an important example in this context, with the procedure used to prepare interesting many-body states \cite{Pohl_2010_CrystallineExperiment,Schach2010,Schaub_2015,Bernien_2017}, as well as in quantum annealing \cite{Kadowaki_1998,Ebadi2022,Glaetzle_2017,Kim2024}.
-We simulate time evolution of an adiabatic state preparation of our antiferromagnetic spin chain, applying laser phase noise that has been sampled from experimentally realistic diode laser data, similar to phase noise measured, e.g., in Ref. \cite{Leseleuc18}.
-We extract features that are relevant to general noise spectra, quantifying the reduction of fidelity and changes in correlation functions that result from adding phase noise with varying strengths and frequency profiles relative to central frequencies associated with the system dynamics.
-We analyze in detail the couplings to excited states generated by noise, and also show to what extent (despite the complicated many-body spectra) sensitivity to noise can be reduced through the choice of the relative frequencies.
-We then also ask to what extent we might have expected the results we obtain for correlations based on thermalization of the states.
-We evaluate the long-time average expectation values of relevant observables, comparing them to predictions by a thermal equilibrium state of the same energy to see how closely the relaxation of energy in the system approaches thermalization.
+In this work, we quantify the effects of laser phase noise on many-body atomic spin systems as realized in tweezer arrays.
+The adiabatic preparation of many-body ground states provides a simple but relevant test bed for our study of laser phase noise, used both to prepare interesting many-body states \cite{Pohl_2010_CrystallineExperiment,Schach2010,Schaub_2015,Bernien_2017}, as well as in quantum annealing \cite{Kadowaki_1998,Ebadi2022,Glaetzle_2017,Kim2024}.
+We simulate the time evolution of an adiabatic state preparation of our antiferromagnetic spin chain, applying laser phase noise that has been sampled from experimentally realistic diode laser data, similar to phase noise measured, e.g., in Ref. \cite{Leseleuc18}.
+Furthermore, to avoid complicating the discussion and obscuring the effects of noise, we work with a linear adiabatic ramp in the dipole interaction regime, typical of early theoretical \cite{Schach2010} and experimental demonstrations \cite{Pohl_2010_CrystallineExperiment} of this adiabatic protocol.
+We extract features that are relevant to general noise spectra, using the loss of ground state fidelity to quantify the competition between diabatic and dephasing excitation that occurs when we change laser parameter variation rates, as well as showing the effect of changing noise strength, and interaction strength between sites.
+We supplement these results with a nuanced look into excitation dynamics in our noise, providing an analysis on available transition elements that occur at different stages of the protocol, and how these lead to distinct excitation patterns in time independent Hamiltonian evolutions.
+Next, we ask to what extent can the energy added to the system by phase noise lead to apparent thermalization in two relevant observables.
+To answer this question, we work in an interaction regime that is considerably more resonant with the applied noise, allowing us to clearly observe mechanisms through which dephasing excites a many-body system.
+We evaluate the long-time average expectation values of relevant observables, comparing them to predictions by a thermal equilibrium state of the same energy to see how closely the relaxation of energy resembles thermalization.

 The manuscript is organized as follows: after an introduction to the physical system and model in Section \ref{Sec 2}, Section \ref{Sec 3} considers the effects of phase noise on the simulations of an adiabatic state preparation of a one-dimensional Rydberg spin chain with antiferromagnetic ($Z_2$) ordering.
 Section \ref{Sec 4} introduces the concept of thermalization, followed by a demonstration of thermalization in two separate many body observables.
 Finally, Section \ref{Conclusion} provides a concluding discussion on the analysis of laser phase noise in Rydberg systems conducted in this paper.
 We contextualize the findings within the broader advances in state-of-the-art neutral atom systems, highlighting how insights gained from this work underscore the importance of understanding and mitigating phase noise effects in many-body quantum systems.